-The 2014 report “Challenges of International Co-operation in Competition Law Enforcement”, produced within the framework of the OECD NAEC project, was the first attempt to gather empirical evidence on the need for closer co-operation between competition enforcers.
-This report provided an important backing to the negotiations of the 2014 Recommendation on International Co-operation on Competition Investigations and Proceedings which was approved by the OECD Council on 16 September 2014.
+The report “Challenges of International Co-operation in Competition Law Enforcement” was the first attempt to gather empirical evidence on the need for closer co-operation between competition enforcers.
+This report provided support to the negotiations of the OECD Recommendation on International Co-operation on Competition Investigations and Proceedings which was approved by the OECD Council on 16 September 2014.

 Continuing work on international co-operation will contribute to shaping new models for co-operation for the benefits of enforcers, businesses and consumers alike.
 Specifically by:

 International co-operation agreements

 The OECD and its Competition Committee have built an inventory of international co-operation agreements.
 These agreements are the formal co-operation tool more commonly used by competition authorities in order to strengthen the scope and degree of their collaboration, deepen their relationships and formally express their commitment to work together.

 Recommendations and best practices